Your goal is to grow so strong on the inside that nothing on the outside can affect your inner peace of mind without your conscious permission.

 - Life is too short to argue and fight.
 Count your blessings, value the people you love, and move on from the drama with your head held high.
 Calmness among chaos is a human superpower.
 Give yourself that power.
 Focus mindfully on what truly matters.

 - If you don’t like someone’s behavior, stay away, but don’t hurt them.
 Don’t be abusive and disrespectful.
 That’s a sign of weakness.
 In fact, the real test always comes when you don’t get what you expect from people.
 Will you react in anger?
 Or will calmness continue to be your superpower?
-(NOTE: Marc and I build mindful communication rituals with our students in the “Love and Relationships” module of the Getting Back to Happy course.)
+(NOTE: Marc and I build mindful communication rituals with our students in the “Love & Relationships” module of the Getting Back to Happy Course.)

 - Don’t lower your standards, but do remember that removing your expectations of others is the best way to avoid being disappointed by them.
 You will end up sadly disappointed if you expect people will always do for you as you do for them.
 Not everyone has the same heart as you.